herangitbooks/www.3dic.xyz/README.md

 ### Ph.D., The University of Tokyo, Oct.
 2012 — May 2016

-Department of Precision Engineering, School of Engineering, The University of Tokyo \(東京大学\), Tokyo, Japan
+Department of Precision Engineering, School of Engineering, The University of Tokyo, Tokyo, Japan

 **Research Subjects**: Combined Surface Activation Approaches to Low-Temperature Wafer Bonding for 3D Integration: